 Causes of Dehydration

 There could be many reasons for dehydration.
-Even sometimes the simple reasons can result in dehydration and sometimes the reasons are serious and severe.
-Let’s explore them:
+Even sometimes simple reasons can result in dehydration and sometimes the reasons are serious and severe.
+Let’s explore these:

 Less intake of water: